tsgates/arch-wiki-markdown/wiki/Exaile.md

 is not running.
 In that case, refreshing the offending page while using a Flash blocking browser extension should fix the problem.

-> Playing from SMB share

-Unfortunately, Exaile does NOT support smb protocol.

 > "Last.fm Loved Tracks" plugin not working

 When launched from console, Exaile emits a warning in the command line: